Watering plants with tea

 - 🌺 Azaleas & Hydrangeas

-- 🍅 Tomatoes (from the garden)
+- 🍅 Tomatoes (in the garden)

 - 🌱 Philodendrons